Our collection of private extended tours of Andalusia

-The 19th century saw a generation of Romantic Travelers who redefined ways to observe places and people.
-They didn’t judge according to idealised success but rather the way people and places were able to generate emotions through their authenticity and beauty.
-They traveled to Southern Spain to learn about the links between its history, people’s lifestyles and their environment.
+The 19th century saw a generation of Romantic Travellers who visited Southern Spain to learn about the links between its history, people’s lifestyles and their environment.

-This 9 day itinerary has been designed for those wishing to see and feel Andalusia like the Romantic travelers did in the 19th century.
+This 9 day itinerary has been designed for those travellers wishing to see and feel Andalusia like the Romantic travellers did in the 19th century.

-It aims to showing from a local perspective how the different cultures that have lived in Southern Spain throughout the history have shaped its unique architecture, ancient industries, breath-taking landscapes and living traditions in the West of its most picturesque region: Andalusia.
-Read more
+It aims to show from a local perspective how the different cultures that have lived in Southern Spain throughout history have shaped its unique architecture, healthy Mediterranean gastronomy, ancient industries, breath-taking landscapes and living traditions.

-The province of Cadiz in South West of Spain is an extremely diverse region which has a lot to offer to those having a thirst for culture, nature and culinary discoveries.
+The province of Cadiz is an extraordinarily diverse Spanish territory which has a lot to offer to those travellers with a thirst for history, culture, architecture, nature, wine and culinary discoveries.